linyahu/chers-closet-frontend/README.md

 alt="CLUELESS" width="240" height="180" border="10" /></a>

-This program was created as a final React project at FlatIron School by Linya Hu, MariaChristina Simoes & Emily Seieroe in March 2019
+This program was created as a final React project at FlatIron School by Linya Hu, Maria Cristina Simoes & Emily Seieroe in March 2019

 This program is written in React JavaScript for the front end and it includes a Ruby on Rails backend that allows information from the program to be stored in a database.